jeppeport/jeppeport/README.md

 Hello 👋, I'm JeppePort.
-Will soon be studying for a degree in economics.
+I Will soon be studying for a degree in economics.

 My experience is in;
  - Python